webmachinelearning/prompt-api/README.md

 ### N-shot prompting

-If developers want to provide examples of the user/assistant interaction, they can use the `initialPrompts` array.
-This aligns with the common "chat completions API" format of `{ role, content }` pairs, including a `"system"` role which can be used instead of the `systemPrompt` option shown above.
+If developers want to provide examples of the user/assistant interaction, they can add more entries to the `initialPrompts` array, using the `"user"` and `"assistant"` roles:

 ```js
 const session = await LanguageModel.create({